Island

 Cost Considerations

 The cost of conch fritters in Grand Cayman can vary quite a bit depending on the location and the type of establishment.
-As prices may vary, the averages can be used to assess an allocated budget:
+The averages can be used to assess an allocated budget:

 Keep in mind that these prices are just estimates, and actual costs may vary.
 It’s also worth noting that a service charge of 15%-20% is often added to restaurant bills in Grand Cayman, so factor that into your budget.